Radim Vrbata

-Radim Vrbata (born 13 June 1981) is a Czech former professional ice hockey right winger.
-He had a 16-year career in the National Hockey League (NHL).
-Vrbata was originally drafted in 1999 by the Colorado Avalanche, with whom he has also played, along with the Carolina Hurricanes, Chicago Blackhawks, Arizona Coyotes, Tampa Bay Lightning, Vancouver Canucks and Florida Panthers during his NHL career.
+Radim Vrbata (born 13 June 1981) is a Czech former professional ice hockey player.
+Playing as a right winger, he had a 16-year career in the National Hockey League (NHL).
+Vrbata was drafted in 1999 by the Colorado Avalanche, and later also played for the Carolina Hurricanes, Chicago Blackhawks, Phoenix/Arizona Coyotes, Tampa Bay Lightning, Vancouver Canucks and Florida Panthers during his NHL career.
 Radim Vrbata was also an NHL All-Star in 2015.

 Playing career

-Vrbata was drafted in the seventh round, 212th overall, by the Colorado Avalanche in the 1999 NHL Entry Draft.
-He won the 2001 World Junior Championship and the 2005 IIHF World Championship with the Czech Republic.
+Vrbata was drafted in the seventh round, 212th overall, by the Colorado Avalanche in the 1999 NHL entry draft.
+He won the 2001 World Junior Championships and the 2005 World Championship with the Czech Republic.
 He played his first game in February 2002 against the New York Islanders, then scored his first NHL goal against the Rangers a night later.
 He finished his rookie season with 18 goals and 12 assists, mainly playing with Peter Forsberg and Joe Sakic.

 In March 2003, Vrbata was traded to the Carolina Hurricanes in exchange for Bates Battaglia, later being acquired by the Chicago Blackhawks on 30 December 2005, in exchange for future considerations.
 After two subpar seasons with Chicago, he was traded to the Phoenix Coyotes on 11 August 2007, for Kevyn Adams.
 During his first year in Phoenix, he set career highs in goals, assists and led the team in scoring.